SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/add-unsubscribe-link.md

 ## Clear interests in SuperOffice CRM

 In SuperOffice CRM, you can register interests (such as "Monthly newsletter") to contacts.
 These interests can be used as a basis for various kinds of mailings.
-Instead of using unsubscribe as described above, you can easily clear a particular interest, such as monthly newsletter, from customers who do not want to receive it.
+Instead of using unsubscribe, you can easily clear a particular interest, such as monthly newsletter, from customers who do not want to receive it.

 You do this by [creating a link that removes the interest][4] in question from recipients who click the link.
 The same method can be used to register interests.